Skip to main content

 Municipality of Grey Highlands - May 14, 2021

-Ombudsman Report Investigation into a complaint about a meeting held by the Municipality of Grey Highlands on October 7, 2020 Paul Dubé Ontario Ombudsman May 2021 Investigation into a complaint about a meeting held by the Municipality of Grey Highlands on October 7, 2020 May 2021 2 Complaint 1 My …
+Ombudsman Report Investigation into a complaint about a meeting held by the Municipality of Grey Highlands on October 7, 2020 Paul Dubé Ontario Ombudsman May 2021 Complaint 1 My Office received a complaint about a closed meeting held by council for the Municipality of Grey Highlands (the …

 Body